 A recent study determined that second-grade students who read out loud to therapy dogs showed a marked improvement in their attitudes about reading.

 The study, conducted at the Tufts University’s Institute for Human-Animal Interaction, appears in the Early Childhood Education Journal online, in advance of print.
+You can read about the study here.

 In children, there is often a direct correlation between reading skills and positive attitudes about school and good academic performance.